greggman/HappyFunTimes/docs/unity/player-connect.md

 [Then follow the code on this page](basics.md#how-it-works)

-## Controlling to GameObjects already in the scene
+## Controlling GameObjects already in the scene

 HappyFunTimes is designed to support 10s, or even 100s of players but sometimes you just want to use it for a fixed number of